screamuch/chaos-dotfiles/README.md

 ## Install base system

 - Do what you gotta do - this is an arch-based config
-- Make swap and fat32 efi boot partitions
+- Make swap, fat32 efi boot partitions
 - `# pacstrap MOUNT_POINT base linux linux-firmware`
 - Sync the clock to hardware
 - Install `sudo`, `nano`, `efibootmgr`, `efibootmgr`, `dosfstools`, `mtools`, `grub`